Culture of collective punishment persists in Baghdad following Saddam’s fall

 “We will negotiate and start a dialogue on the result of the referendum with Baghdad, not on pre-referendum conditions,” Hawrami said.
 “Now, the Political Leadership of Kurdistan – Iraq has the people's mandate.
 They have decided on their future, and they will not accept anything less than the result of the referendum.”

-He explained that the era of the people of the Kurdistan Region being used as political pawns was over.
+He explained that the era of the people of the Kurdistan Region being used as political pawns “was over.”
 In his view, the Kurdistan Region is currently one of the strongest players in the region's political climate.

 “The people of the Kurdistan Region will not tolerate the Kurdistan leadership to negotiate anything less than independence with Baghdad,” the Kurdish official added.